aaryankumar19/internet-login-page/readme.md

 ## 💡 Features

-- ✅ Auto login on `internet.lpu.in`
+- ✅ Double Click Auto login on `internet.lpu.in`
 - 💾 Save your ID and password locally
 - 🔄 Reset credentials anytime
 - 🎨 Optional theme injection (toggle in popup)